![]() |

 Meet recording artist Sydney Rhame.
-She was a contestant on The Voice a couple years ago.
-Here she is singing “Photograph”.
-By the time Sydney had gotten on the voice she had already been performing for many years.
-She actually started singing at age six and then started performing at age eight.
+She was a contestant on The Voice a couple of years ago.
+Here she is singing “Photograph.”
+By the time Sydney had gotten on the voice, she had already been performing for many years.
+She started singing at age six and performing at age eight.

-Recording artist are practicing all the time.
+Recording artists are practicing all the time.
 They work hard for years for their “break.”

 I spent some time setting up for Sydney.
-I had not only setup the studio like this for her to make some headshots, I had also scouted around to get colors to match her clothing.
+I had not only set up the studio like this for her to make some headshots, but I had also scouted around to get colors to match her clothing.

 I found some fall foliage that I could use in the background to compliment her hair.